-Proposal Routing & Definitions
+Proposal Routing Form

-The proposal routing form notifies the Office of Research of your intent to apply for funding from an internal or external source.
-The form requests information about your project, your investigative team, and the solicited funding agency (or "sponsor").
+The proposal routing form notifies the Office of Research of your intent to apply for funding from an internal or external source and solicits approval of your budget from your supervisors.

 Submit your proposal no later than two weeks before the sponsor's deadline.